gazebosim/gz-sim/tutorials/theory_hydrodynamics.md

 # Understanding Hydrodynamic Forces

-The behaviour of a moving body through water is different from the behaviour of a ground based vehicle.
+The behavior of a moving body through water is different from the behavior of a ground based vehicle.
 In particular bodies moving underwater experience much more forces derived from drag, buoyancy and lift.
 The way these forces act on a body can be seen in the following diagram: